C-Hou/Machine-learned-flow-estimation-Vertiport/README.md

 mainVertiportFowEstimation.m

 Main body of the frame work, examplified by the leading POD modes of the vertiport flow data.

-IsoMap.m
+1.IsoMap.m

-Applies ISOMAP for manifold learning. isomap_decoder.m
+  Applies ISOMAP for manifold learning.

+2.isomap_decoder.m

   Performs a Knn interpolation to transition from manifold coordinates to snapshots as proposed by Farzamnik E, Ianiro A, Discetti S, et al. in "From snapshots to manifolds – a tale of shear flows."

-KNN_projection.m
+3.KNN_projection.m

   Performs a Knn process

-WindConditionEstimator.m
+4.WindConditionEstimator.m

   Perform the wind speed estimation based on sensor signal